 Akin: I would advocate asking detailed and probing questions of your provider to understand how the data is collected.
 I don’t believe anyone can offer you granular event-level reporting across networks today.
 If you are using any solution today to calculate ARPU and LTV, you should be aware of the limitations of these results and use them as indicators only.
 More importantly, we need to collectively as an industry push for in-app header bidding to become the defacto mechanism in mobile mediation, to ensure every player has a level playing field and to deliver critical granular data that helps publishers create accurate LTV models.

 At MoPub, we agree that the next big thing in mobile monetization is in-app bidding, known as header bidding in desktop (You can check out MoPub’s own in-app bidding solution: Advanced Bidding, currently in beta.)
 In-app bidding will enable publishers to collect granular user level data from ad networks in real-time, augmenting the granular DSP data that publishers get today.
-In the meantime, we are scheduled to begin work on a solution that will enable publishers to leverage data at different granularity levels to better understand their users and optimize monetization.
-We’re looking forward to sharing more information with our publishers soon.
+In the meantime, we have began work on a solution that will enable publishers to leverage data at different granularity levels to better understand their users and optimize monetization.
+Check out this blog post to learn more.

 From Tripledot Studios: Tripledot studios is a mobile gaming company, with offices in London, UK, and Minsk, Belarus, founded by Lior Shiff, Akin Babayigit and Eyal Chameides.
 The team brings together several senior executives from King, Facebook, Product Madness and they just raised an $8M seed round to create the "Apollo program of mobile games".
 Like the Apollo Program brought the best and brightest to achieve amazing things, Tripledot hopes to bring exceptional people together to create extraordinary mobile games.
 Learn more at https://tripledotstudios.com.